To mark a site as green, you need to do one of two things.

 We’ve tried to offer a simple explanation for something that covers two deeply complex systems – the energy system, and the internet – so we’ve had to leave out details for space.

-It’s okay to be a bit confused, and if you have further questions, it’s worth checking our FAQ page.
-If you still don’t an answer, please don’t hesitate to send an email to [email protected] – we’ll do our best to answer it for you.
+It’s okay to be a bit confused, and if you have further questions, it’s worth checking our Support page.